How our love for Africa started

-In February 2013 we, Hessel and Dilo from the Netherlands, met on a study trip to Tanzania.
+In February 2013 we, Hessel and Dilo from the Netherlands, met on an Eco & Wildlife study trip to Tanzania.
 We connected instantly and soon started planning our next adventure.

 The year before, Hessel did his internship at a lodge in Hartbeespoort Dam, South Africa, and he wanted to go see some of his friends there again.
 Obviously Dilo said ‘’yes’’ when he got the opportunity to join!
 We booked for two months and never could have imagined how much that would change our lives.

 The lodge had been closed for several months because the owner couldn’t find trustworthy management and staff, so we were asked to sort out some maintenance jobs rather than paying for our stay.
 After about two weeks we agreed to open the lodge for the weekend due to a South African public holiday, which usually means potential guests.
 And we got quite a few bookings!

 We had some hospitality experience, but nothing like running a lodge with 26 beds.
 Literally while the first guests drove onto the parking, we were still running around with pillow chocolates and soap for in the bathrooms.
 The guests must have noticed the chaos, but it turned out to be a fun weekend and with our common sense and being down to earth, we managed to impress everyone.
 Including the owner, so we became the new lodge managers.
 And cleaning staff, handy men, receptionists, chefs… It was a rollercoaster of hosting guests, making beds, frying eggs, doing the laundry, cutting grass, painting fences and after every thunderstorm a swimming pool in fifty shades of green.
 It was a lot of hard work, early mornings and late nights, but smiling guests and positive reviews made it all worth it!